sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 `The problem is that we can not remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`

+After going over lost so research papers on epidemiology and machine learning, I concluded that the easy

 After doing all the I ended up using using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html), which is a part of [SciPy](https://scipy.org/) package.